Vimalraj-Veeraiyan/Vimalraj-Veeraiyan/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m a Computer Science Student
-- 🌱 I’m currently learning programming languages
+- 🌱 I’m currently updating my Tech Skills
 - 🤔 I’m looking for help with coding
 - 💬 Ask me about my skills
 <!--- 📫 How to reach me: